-The author sincerely thanks Research and Development Institute, Saun Sunandha Rajabhat University, Bangkok, Thailand for its partial financial support.
+The author sincerely thanks Research and Development Institute, Saun Sunandha Rajabhat University, Bangkok, Thailand for partially for financial support.
 We are grateful to Faculty of Science and Technology, Saun Sunandha Rajabhat University and National Center for Genetic Engineering and Biotechnology for research facility support.
-Author would also like to sincerely thank all staff of Microbiology Laboratory Section, Division of Clinical Pathology, National Cancer Institute, Bangkok for support our antimicrobial tests.
+I would like to sincerely thank all staff of Microbiology Laboratory Section, Division of Clinical Pathology, National Cancer Institute, Bangkok for support our antimicrobial tests.